piyushjajoo/k8s-operators-course/module-03/labs/lab-03-reconciliation-logic.md

 1. Reconciliation follows: read, compare, create/update, status
 2. Owner references ensure cascade deletion
+3. **Use `Owns()` to watch owned resources** - without this, the controller won't be notified when StatefulSet/Service/Secret status changes
-3. Idempotency is crucial
+4. Idempotency is crucial
-4. Secrets should be auto-generated, not user-provided in plain text
+5. Secrets should be auto-generated, not user-provided in plain text
-5. Status updates reflect actual state and provide useful info (like Secret name)
+6. Status updates reflect actual state and provide useful info (like Secret name)
-6. Error handling is important
+7. Error handling is important
-7. Logging helps debugging
+8. Logging helps debugging

 ## Solutions